ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 The rule management uses the CORECONF interface {{I-D.ietf-core-comi}} based on CoAP.
 The management traffic is carried as SCHC compressed packets tagged to some specific rule IDs.
 They are identified as M rules in Figure {{Fig-SCHCManagement}}.
 M Rules can be either Compression rules or No compression rules.
 Only M rules can modify the SoR.

-SCHC Packets using M Rules MUST be encrypted either by the underlying layer (for instance in a QUIC stream dedicated to mamagenement inside an QUIC connection) or directly using OSCORE of DTLS.
+SCHC Packets using M Rules MUST be encrypted either by the underlying layer (for instance in a QUIC stream dedicated to managenement inside a QUIC connection) or directly using OSCORE of DTLS.

 ~~~~ aasvg
 +-----------------+                 +-----------------+